cg2021c/threejs-presentation-indomiegoreng/AreaLight/README.md

 Changing the power will also change the light's intensity.

 #### Methods
-See the base Light class for common methods.

 **.copy ( source : RectAreaLight ) : RectAreaLight**
 Copies value of all the properties from the source to this RectAreaLight.